 Accessing points on other networks

 NewMotion is owned by Shell, having been bought out by the oil firm in 2017.
 The company’s UK base is in London, but NewMotion started out in the Netherlands.
-NewMotion’s network card can access charge points in more than 50,000 locations in 22 countries, with expansion due in the UK.
+NewMotion’s network card can access charge points in more than 50,000 locations in 22 countries, with expansion in progress in the UK.